cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ## Generate a new project

-Using wrangler's `generate` command, we can begin building a new application using templates provided by the Workers team.
+Using wrangler's `generate` command, we can begin building a new application using a Workers template.
 For this tutorial, we'll heavily modify the default template for [Workers Sites](https://developers.cloudflare.com/workers/sites), which deploys a static HTML application:

 ```sh
 $ wrangler generate --site my-auth-example